 Students who successfully complete IENG 0006 (Level 6) will be awarded a document stating that they have completed the IEP program at NAU.
-Students may earn this proof of completion by successfully finishing IEP course and passing the college's English assessment test.
+Students may earn this proof of completion by successfully finishing IEP course with a grade of 70% or better and passing the college's English assessment test with a score of 80 on the Reading and a 6 on the writing.